apache/nuttx/configs/README.txt

 		  option will enable a limited form of memory mapping that is implemented by copying whole files into memory.

+	RTC

+		CONFIG_RTC - Enables general support for a hardware RTC.
+Specific architectures may require other specific settings.
+		CONFIG_RTC_HIRES - The typical RTC keeps time to resolution of 1 second, usually supporting a 32-bit time_t value.
+In this case, the RTC is used to &quot;seed&quot; the normal NuttX timer and the NuttX timer provides for higher resoution time.
+If CONFIG_RTC_HIRES is enabled in the NuttX configuration, then the RTC provides higher resolution time and completely replaces the system timer for purpose of date and time.
+		  CONFIG_RTC_FREQUENCY - If CONFIG_RTC_HIRES is defined, then the
+		  frequency of the high resolution RTC must be provided.
+If CONFIG_RTC_HIRES is not defined, CONFIG_RTC_FREQUENCY is assumed to be one.
+		CONFIG_RTC_ALARM - Enable if the RTC hardware supports setting of an alarm.
+		  A callback function will be executed when the alarm goes off

 	SPI driver

 		CONFIG_SPI_OWNBUS - Set if there is only one active device